 Boomtime in the mid-nineteenth century brought a remarkable population explosion to the southwest shore of Lake Michigan.
 Chicago—in 1830 a small trading settlement of fifty people—had by 1854 become a raucous crucible of industry, sucking in tens of thousands of immigrants to add to the sixty thousand already there, and becoming the hub city in a burgeoning continental railroad and waterway network.
-Demand for labour constantly outstripped supply, and it seemed no matter how fast Chicago grew, its future always looked a very great deal bigger.
+Capitalist America gulped down whole the fruitage of this unprecedentedly rapid growth, and demand for labour constantly outstripped supply.
+No matter how large Chicago grew, its future always looked a great deal bigger.

 Now this growth was all very impressive, but there emerged a most unpleasant problem.
 Where just a few decades before, there was nothing but marshland, there now stood one of the largest cities in the United States, and a little too late its people came to realise they had built Chicago to too low an elevation.
 Streets and sidewalks scarcely rose above the water table and consequently there could be no naturally occuring drainage, meaning that a gross accumulation of rainwater, sewage and other unlovely civic by-products hung interminably at the city surface, turning much of the place into a dangerous and rat infested swamp.
 Epidemics including Typhoid fever and Dysentery blighted the city six years in a row culminating in the 1854 outbreak of Cholera that killed six percent of the city’s population.

 The crisis led to an exhaustive examination of the problem and to a whatever-it-takes approach to solving it.
 And while it’s true that ad-hoc exercises in raising sections of road or sidewalk were nothing new in Chicago, these could hardly prepare anybody for the solution that eventually emerged; the entire city was to be physically lifted up an average of six feet!
 Work quickly began, and the world looked on in amazement as buildings, even whole blocks of buildings at once, together with sidewalks, trees, lamposts, et alia., were plucked out from their seatings and lifted up in the air.
 In January of 1858, the first masonry building in Chicago to be thus raised—a four storey, seventy feet long, seven hundred and fifty ton brick structure situated at the northeast corner of Randolph Street and Dearborn Street—was lifted on two hundred jackscrews to its new grade, which was more than six feet above the old one, “without the slightest injury to the building.”
 It was the first of more than fifty comparably large masonry buildings to be raised that year.
-The engineer in charge was James Brown of Boston, who soon thereafter entered into a partnership with longtime Chicago engineer James Hollingsworth.
+The engineer in charge was a James Brown, who had already raised buildings this way in his native Boston, and who moved to Chicago, entering into a partnership with local engineer James Hollingsworth.
 Brown and Hollingsworth became the first and, it seems, most prolific building-raising business in the city.

 the engineers’ confidence grew,